tonethar/IGME-430-Spring-2021/core-skills/7-create-random-joke-web-service.md

   - `npm init -y`
   - add a "start" key to "package.json"
   - create a **src** folder, and go ahead and copy over the **index.js** file from last time if you really want to, but:
-    - the app will have a **random-joke** endpoint that returns JSON formatted as in the example above, and it will return a "404 - file not found" page for all other endpoints (i.e. paths or file names)
+    - the app will have a **/random-joke** endpoint that returns JSON formatted as in the example above, and it will return a "404 - file not found" page for all other endpoints (i.e. paths or file names)
     - you MUST delete all unnecessary code
       - that means you need to delete all of the "index page" code
       - because you also don't need to parse any query parameters, you MUST delete the `querystring` include and any dependent code